Montspy/LooPyGen/README.md

 2. NodeJS to pre-calculate CIDs on images and metadata files.
 3. Python to run the batch minting process.

+This README has some command info, but the [Wiki pages](https://github.com/sk33z3r/loopymint2/wiki) are slowly getting filled out with more detailed info.

 **System Requirements**

 * [Docker](https://docs.docker.com/engine/install/) or [Python](https://www.python.org/downloads/)